George Sanders: Early life

 A biography published in 1990 alleged that family members' "recent disclosures... indicate" that Sanders' father was the out-of-wedlock son of a Russian noblewoman of the Tsar's court, and a prince of the House of Oldenburg who was married to a sister of the Tsar.
 At the time of Henry Sanders' birth, the Anglo-Russian Sanders family were living at Saint Petersburg; the mother, Dagmar, was a lady-in-waiting to the Dowager Empress, and it was said to be through this connection Henry came to be adopted by the Sanders family.

 In 1917, at the outbreak of the Russian Revolution, Sanders and his family moved to Great Britain.
-Like his brother, he attended Bedales School and Brighton College, a boys' independent school in Brighton, then went on to Manchester Technical College, after which he worked in textile research.
+Like his brother, he attended Bedales School and Brighton College, then went on to Manchester Technical College, after which he worked in textile research.

 Sanders travelled to South America, where he managed a tobacco plantation.
 The Depression sent him back to Britain.
 He worked at an advertising agency, where the company secretary, aspiring actress Greer Garson, suggested that he take up a career in acting.